CanaSecret/Chastibrowse/README.md

 - Link to Lock
 - Keyholder name

-The Title and Description field scale with terminal width, but you'll have to enter 'reload' if you resize while Chastibrowse is running.
+Some fields scale with terminal width by default (can be changed in config), but you'll have to enter 'reload' if you resize while Chastibrowse is running.

-If you want to customize this, feel free to take a look at `chaster.py:ChasterLock.to_list()` and the `min_width` and `flexibility` options in the config file.
+If you want to customize this, take a look at `config.toml`.

 ### 'Saving'